garrettr/securedrop/docs/develop.md

 Now you're ready to use vagrant to provision SecureDrop VM's!

+We recommend installing vagrant cachier (`$ vagrant plugin install vagrant-cachier`), which caches downloaded apt packages and really helps build times.

+## Version Notes

+This setup requires: ansible, vagrant, virtualbox.
+Was tested using:

+vagrant --version
+Vagrant 1.6.5

+ansible --version
+ansible 1.7.2

 # Overview

 There are 5 predefined VMs in the vagrantfile: development, debs, staging, app and mon

-development VM: Is for working on the application code
+* development VM: for working on the application code
-    Source Interface: localhost:8080
+    * Source Interface: localhost:8080
-    Document Interface: localhost:8081
+    * Document Interface: localhost:8081

-debs VM: Will build the FPF deb packages and store them in /vagrant so they can be used by other VMs/playbooks
+* debs VM: Will build the FPF deb packages and store them in /vagrant so they can be used by other VMs/playbooks

-staging: Requires the securedrop-app-code.deb to install the application
+* staging: Requires the securedrop-app-code.deb to install the application
-    Source Interface: localhost:8082
+    * Source Interface: localhost:8082
-    Document Interface: localhost:8083
+    * Document Interface: localhost:8083
-    The interfaces and ssh are also available over tor.
+    * The interfaces and ssh are also available over tor.
-    A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
+    * A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
 The files will be named: app-source-ths, app-document-aths, app-ssh-aths

-app: This is a production installation with all of the hardening applied.
+* app: This is a production installation with all of the hardening applied.
-    The interfaces and ssh are only available over tor.
+    * The interfaces and ssh are only available over tor.
-    A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
+    * A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
 The files will be named: app-source-ths, app-document-aths, app-ssh-aths

+## Development

 ```
 vagrant up